tuckerweibell/recipe/src/components/EzTable/EzTable.md

 path: "/components/ez-table"
 ---

-Tables are use to display information from a data set in a way that's easy to scan.
+Tables are used to display information from a data set in a way that's easy to scan.
 Tables allow users to compare and analyze the data to look for patterns and insights.
 Tables will often be the primary content within a [Card](/components/ez-card).

-Tables can also:

-* Support customized cell content
-* Include bulk actions so users can act on multiple records at once
-* Support sorting and filtering
-* Support pagination to handle larger data sets
+---

 <EzAlert
   headline="This component is under development"